-An important key to insuring that the maximum nutritional value of food remains after processing, is to avoid the application of heat.
+An important key to ensuring that the maximum nutritional value of the food remains after processing is to avoid the application of heat.
 Hence, if you eat a raw carrot, you’ll be better nourished than with a cooked one; and a lightly cooked carrot will give more value than an over-cooked one.
 Herein lies one of the great attractions of the freeze-drying process!
-In World War II, the military began using freeze-dried food for rations, and subsequently it became the standard food for astronauts.
-Its light weight made for easy packaging and shipping, plus it gained a long-extended shelf-life while retaining most, if not all, of its nutritional properties.
+In World War II, the military began using freeze-dried food for rations, and subsequently, it became the standard food for astronauts.
+Its lightweight made for easy packaging and shipping, plus it gained a long-extended shelf-life while retaining most, if not all, of its nutritional properties.
 The majority of vitamins and minerals keep between 95% and 100% of their nutritional value when freeze-dried.
 Contrast this with cooked foods, where nutrient losses can amount to between 25% to 75% and more!

 Are There Other Ways of Preserving Raw Food?